 On September 30, 2019, certain selling stockholders completed a registered sale (the "Secondary Offering") of 6,037,500 shares of our common stock at a public offering price of \$36.50 per share.
-Of the 6,037,500 shares sold, 787,500 shares represented the underwriters' exercise of their overallotment option.
+Of the 6,037,500 shares sold, 787,500 shares represented the underwriters' exercise of their option to purchase additional shares.
 We did not receive any proceeds from the Secondary Offering or incur underwriters' discounts or commissions on the sale.